audius/cups-printers/README.md

 # cups_printer

-Retrieve all printer from a CUPS server.
+Retrieve all printers from a CUPS server.
 It's a simple command-line tool that allows one to output the existing printers or write them to a file.

 ## Installation